T-Yashwanth/Cancer_RAG/README.md

 # Cancer RAG (Retrieval-Augmented Generation) System

-This project implements a Retrieval-Augmented Generation (RAG) system tailored for cancer-related information.
-It processes a PDF document (e.g., the National Cancer Plan), creates a vector store for efficient retrieval, and uses a conversational AI model to answer user queries based on the document's content.
+The Cancer RAG System is a robust Retrieval-Augmented Generation solution designed to process cancer-related documents, such as the National Cancer Plan, and to enable interactive, context-aware conversations.
+By extracting and indexing content from PDF files using FAISS and integrating with advanced language models, this system delivers precise and high-quality responses to user queries.

 ## Features

 - **PDF Document Processing**: Loads and preprocesses a PDF document, removing unwanted patterns like page numbers, headers, and footers.
-- **Text Chunking**: Splits the document into manageable chunks for efficient retrieval.
+- **Text Chunking**: Splits documents into manageable chunks to improve indexing accuracy and retrieval performance.
 - **Vector Store Creation**: Uses FAISS (Facebook AI Similarity Search) to create a vector store for fast and accurate document retrieval.
 - **Conversational AI**: Integrates with OpenAI's GPT-3.5-turbo model to provide conversational responses based on the retrieved documents.
-- **Logging**: Comprehensive logging for debugging and monitoring the system's operations.
+- **Comprehensive Logging**: Implements detailed logging for monitoring system operations and troubleshooting issues.

 ## How It Works